defnpablo/dry-styles/README.md

 ```

 ## TODO:
-[] recursively traverse all foders
 [] add support for relative path
 [] create cli.ts file to validate input/give prettier output
 [] add an option to exclude certain folders from the analisys
-[] add support to analyse a single file instead of folder